danialgoodwin/dev/note/readme.md

 Not all advances lie in the strict computer science area taught in computer courses or jobs.
 There are many fields outside of low-level algorithms that can be greatly benefited by programmers/developers.
 But, you'll first have to learn about them.
-That's why developers should have a hobby outside of computers and read non-technical books occasionally.
+That's why developers should have a hobby outside of computers and read non-computer-technical books occasionally.

 To provide others with a few starting points here's a few books that I have read and taken notes for.
 This directory contain text files with the notes, not specially this readme.